pmem/pmdk/README.md

 [![PMDK release version](https://img.shields.io/github/release/pmem/pmdk.svg)](https://github.com/pmem/pmdk/releases/latest)
 [![Coverage Status](https://codecov.io/github/pmem/pmdk/coverage.svg?branch=master)](https://codecov.io/gh/pmem/pmdk/branch/master)

-The **Persistent Memory Development Kit (PMDK)** is a collection of libraries and tools for System Administrators and Application Developers to simplify managing and accessing persistent memory devices.
-For more information, see http://pmem.io.
+The **Volatile Memory Development Kit (VMDK)** are a couple of libraries for using persistent memory for malloc-like volatile uses.
+They have historically been a part of [PMDK](https://pmem.io/pmdk) despite being solely for volatile uses.

+Both of these libraries are considered code-complete and mature.
+You may want consider using [memkind](https://github.com/memkind/memkind) in code that benefits from extra features like NUMA awareness.

-To install PMDK libraries, either install pre-built packages, which we build for every stable release, or clone the tree and build it yourself. **Pre-built** packages can be found in popular Linux distribution package repositories, or you can check out our recent stable releases on our [github release page](https://github.com/pmem/pmdk/releases).
+To install VMDK libraries, either install pre-built packages, which we build for every stable release, or clone the tree and build it yourself. **Pre-built** packages can be found in popular Linux distribution package repositories, or you can check out our recent stable releases on our [github release page](https://github.com/pmem/pmdk/releases).
 Specific installation instructions are outlined below.

 Bugs and feature requests for this repo are tracked in our [GitHub Issues Database](https://github.com/pmem/issues/issues).